ndkrikun/sensor-monitoring/README.md

 From here you can you can navigate either to readings table `/boxes/{boxId}/readings` or sensors table `/boxes/{boxId}/sensors` available for each box.

-Also you can click on the button and observe all boxes locations on the map:
+Also you can click on the "Boxes map" button and observe all boxes locations on the map:

 ![Boxes map](https://github.com/ndkrikun/sensor-monitoring/blob/master/docs/images/boxes-map.png?raw=true)